UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

     ```

     > [!NOTE]
-    > If you have multiple containers in a pod, use the `-c {container name}` parameter to specify a specific container name. <br>
+    > If you have multiple containers in a pod, use the `-c {container name}` parameter to specify a specific container name.
+    >
     > Example: `oc rsync {podname}:{path/to/directory} {destination/on/host} -c {container name}`

 Your database is now backed up onto your localhost at `/home/oshiftdatabasebackup`.